2023 Most Popular Public Health Master's Degree Schools in the New England Region

 Full Public Health at University of New England Report

-A rank of #5 on this year’s list means Dartmouth College is a great place for public health students working on their master’s degree.
-Located in the remote town of Hanover, Dartmouth is a private not-for-profit school with a moderately-sized student population.
+Out of the 38 schools in the New England Region that were part of this year’s ranking, Dartmouth College landed the # 5 spot on the list.
+Located in the town of Hanover, Dartmouth is a private not-for-profit school with a medium-sized student population.

 Women make up 58% of the public health majors at the school.